oasis-open/tosca-community-contributions/README.md

 The content of the repository is not officially recognized by TOSCA TC or TOSCA Interoperability SC.

 However this repository may be moved later under OASIS repository.
-Based on that any people that will issue pull-requests agree that the IP related to it's pull-request will follow OASIS TOSCA TC rules and be owned by OASIS.
+This means that people contributing to this repository agrees that the IP related to contributions will follow OASIS TOSCA TC rules and be owned by OASIS.

 # How to contribute

 In order to contribute to this repository you should Fork the repository, add some tests on your fork and issue a pull-request that respect the following constraints:

-* The pull-request must not contains too many tests in order to ease the review of the pull-request.
+* Pull requests should not contains too many tests as it will take longer to review them.
+They also may be rejected even if only a single test is rejected..
 * If a pull-request define multiple tests they must all be variants aiming to validate the same element of the specification
 * The test template must be placed in the folder matching the conformance target (Parser-Validator or Orchestrator)
 * The test template can be a yaml TOSCA template OR an unzipped TOSCA archive in a folder.